edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 > ## Challenge - Queries
 >
 > 1. Select a subset of rows in the `waves_df` DataFrame that contain data from
->   the year 2022 and that contain Temperature values less than or equal to 8.
+>   the year 2023 and that contain Temperature values less than or equal to 8.
 How
 >   many rows did you end up with?
-You may want to create a new column containing the dates
+Tip #1: You can't access attributes of a DateTme objects stored in a Series directly!
->   formatted as DateType that we created earlier
+>   Tip #2: you may want to create a new column containing the dates formatted as DateType that we created earlier!
 >
 > 2. You can use the `isin` command in Python to query a DataFrame based upon a
 >   list of values as follows: